 - In 30 mL NaOH dissolves the cysteine, shaking well to ensure dispersal.
 Set up test tubes as follows: one with 2.0 mL glycine solution, one with 2.0 mL cysteine solution, one with 2.0 mL “unknown compound” and one with 2.0 mL cystine solution.

-- To each tube add 2 drops lead acetate solution, and heat the tubes for 5 minutes in a boiling water bath.
+- To each tube add 2 drops of lead acetate solution, and heat the tubes for 5 minutes in a boiling water bath.
 Note the results.

 Experiment 5: Sakaguchi’s Test for Arginine

 Ammonia and ammonium ions give positive reactions to this test.
-For this and other reasons, the reagents always give some color in the reaction.
+For this and other reasons, the reagents always give some colour in the reaction.
 Therefore, a blank or control containing reagents only should be prepared for comparison.

 - Prepare a 4% solution of NaOH by adding 20 mL 40% NaOH made up for experiment 4 to 180 mL water.